TomasVotruba/php-arch-posts/page.markdown

 Of course, better-tested applications are easier to migrate, because you get faster feedback if you break some code.

-Honza is also a lazy developer and doesn't like to repeat his mistakes.
+Honza Mikes is also a lazy developer and doesn't like to repeat his mistakes.
 That's why there are 136 PHPUnit tests, that cover mostly the endpoints.

 ## Why we did it?